Microchipping and desexing your cat

 Will Council fine me if I don't follow the rules?

 There are currently no fines.
-However, if we find out you have a cat that isn't desexed, we'll write to remind you of the requirement to desex and microchip your cat.
+But if we find out your cat isn't desexed, we'll send you a reminder letter.

 There are provisions in the Local Government Act 2002 if your cat is found to be causing a serious nuisance or health and safety issue.